Emmunaf/ColabHelper/README.md

 ch.backup_dataframe(a, "a_dump")

 ```
-Then, to restore your saved dataframe:
+Then, to restore your saved dataframe you can just use:
 ```python
 import pandas